Lilyo/bamos.github.io/_posts/2022-07-01-twin_surface.md

 **Fused Depth Estimator**

-We desire to have a fused depth predictor, and we know the foreground and background deptg estimates provide lower and upper bounds on depth for each pixel.
+We desire to have a fused depth predictor, and we know the foreground and background depth estimates provide lower and upper bounds on depth for each pixel.
 We express the final fused depth estimator $\hat{d}_t$ for the true depth $d_t$ as a weighted combination of the two depths:

 $$\hat{d}_t = \sigma \hat{d}_1 + (1-\sigma) \hat{d}_2 $$